 An ageing industrial roof does not always mean a replacement bill

-Across Worcester’s trading estates and the industrial corridor along the M5, the same scenario repeats: a steel portal-frame unit from the 1980s or 1990s, a profiled metal roof, a leak history that keeps getting longer and a re-sheeting quotation that made everyone wince.
-There is often a middle path.
-Where the substrate is structurally sound, a properly specified coating system arrests corrosion, seals the weak points and adds years of serviceable life for a fraction of the cost and disruption of replacement.
-National Coating Specialists is a survey-led contractor based in the South East and working across England, Worcestershire included.
-The qualifier matters: survey-led means we inspect before we recommend, and sometimes the recommendation is not a coating at all.
+Walk around any of Worcester’s industrial estates or along the M5 corridor and you’ll see the same story: a steel portal-frame unit from the 80s or 90s, a profiled metal roof that’s seen better days, a leak history that keeps growing, and a re-sheeting quote that made everyone wince.
+We often find a middle path.
+If the roof structure is sound, a properly specified industrial roof coatings system will stop corrosion, seal the weak points and add years of life.
+All for a fraction of the cost and disruption of ripping it off and starting again.
+We’re National Coating Specialists, based in the South East but working across the UK, including Worcestershire.
+The “survey-led” part is important: we inspect before we recommend, and sometimes a coating isn’t the right answer at all.

 What Worcester’s industrial stock typically suffers from

-The city’s mix of manufacturing, storage and trade-counter buildings is dominated by profiled steel roofs, with some fibre cement on older units.
-On the steel, cut-edge corrosion is the defect we record most often: rust undercutting the factory finish at cut laps and eaves until the coating lifts away in strips.
-Add rusted fixings, perished washers, dried-out lap sealant and brittle rooflights, and you have the standard condition report for a thirty-year-old roof.
-Persistent damp air through the colder months in the Severn valley keeps surfaces wet for long stretches, so corrosion that starts small does not stay small.
-None of these faults is exotic, and all of them are treatable from above, provided they are caught before perforation sets in.
+The mix of manufacturing, storage and trade-counter buildings around the city mostly features profiled steel roofs, with some older units having fibre cement.
+On the steel, cut-edge corrosion is the most common problem we see: rust getting under the factory finish at the cut laps and eaves, eventually lifting the coating in strips.
+Add rusted fixings, perished washers, dried-out lap sealant and brittle rooflights, and you’ve got the standard condition report for a thirty-year-old roof.
+The persistent damp air in the Severn valley during colder months keeps surfaces wet for longer, so small corrosion spots don’t stay small.
+None of these faults are unusual, and we can treat all of them from above, provided we catch them before the roof starts perforating.

 How the survey shapes the specification

-- Substrate, profile and existing coating condition, with adhesion checks where relevant
+- Substrate, profile and how the existing coating is holding up, with adhesion checks where needed

-- Cut-edge corrosion mapped and graded by severity
+- Cut-edge corrosion mapped and graded by how bad it is

-- Fixing condition across the whole roof area, not just where it is easy to look
+- Condition of every fixing across the whole roof area, not just the easy bits

-- Rooflights, gutters and penetrations, the usual sources of reported leaks
+- Rooflights, gutters and penetrations, which are usually where the leaks are coming from

-- Photographs of every significant defect, so the report stands on evidence
+- Photos of every major defect, so the report is based on what we actually saw

-From that, the specification sets out preparation, edge and lap treatment, fixing works and the coating build-up, area by area.
-Two roofs of the same age rarely warrant identical specifications, and they should not get them.
+From that, the specification details the preparation, how we’ll treat edges and laps, any fixing work, and the exact coating build-up, area by area.
+Two roofs of the same age rarely need the same industrial roof coatings specification, and they shouldn’t get one.

 Straight answers: when we will not recommend coating

-Coating the wrong roof helps nobody.
-If the survey finds widespread perforation, sheets thinned from the underside, saturated insulation or movement in the structure, the honest recommendation is replacement, and that is what the report will say.
-If the building is likely to be redeveloped within a few years, spending on a long-life coating system may not stack up either, and we will say that too.
-And where the genuine faults are confined to gutters or rooflights, we will recommend the small repair rather than the large system.
-You get the findings in writing regardless of whether any work comes our way afterwards.
+Coating the wrong roof is a waste of everyone’s time and money.
+If our survey finds widespread perforation, sheets thinned from the underside, saturated insulation or movement in the structure, then our honest recommendation is replacement.
+That’s what the report will say.
+If the building is likely to be redeveloped in a few years, spending on a long-life industrial roof coatings system might not make sense either, and we’ll tell you that too.
+And if the real problems are only in the gutters or rooflights, we’ll recommend the smaller repair rather than a full system.
+You’ll get our findings in writing, even if no work comes our way afterwards.

 Disruption, weather and programme

-The work is external.
-For most occupied units in Worcester that means production, storage and deliveries continue underneath while we work above, with the roof phased in sections so yards and loading doors stay usable throughout.
-Coating systems need dry surfaces and suitable temperatures, so programmes are built around realistic weather windows rather than optimistic ones, and your facilities contact gets a plain account of progress as the job runs.
-If you have an industrial roof you would like assessed, send the address and any leak history you hold, and we will arrange the walked survey that every sensible decision about a roof of this age starts with.
+It’s external work.
+For most occupied units in Worcester, that means production, storage and deliveries can carry on underneath while we work above.
+We phase the roof in sections so yards and loading doors remain usable throughout.
+Industrial roof coatings need dry surfaces and suitable temperatures, so we build programmes around realistic weather windows, not optimistic ones.
+Your facilities contact will get a clear update on progress as the job runs.
+If you have an industrial roof you’d like us to look at, send us the address and any leak history you have.
+We’ll arrange the walked survey.
+That’s how every sensible decision about an industrial roof of this age starts.